You at 24 weeks pregnant

 Blood sugar test for gestational diabetes

 You might have this test at 24-28 weeks of pregnancy.
-If you’ve had a previous pregnancy with gestational diabetes or are at high risk of developing the condition, you’ll probably be offered a test earlier than this.
-Ask your obstetrician, doctor or midwife for more information.
+If you’ve had a previous pregnancy with gestational diabetes or have a high chance of developing the condition, you’ll probably be offered a test earlier than this.
+Ask your doctor or midwife for more information.

 Planning some help

 It’s OK to ask for help too.
-In fact, some people will appreciate you telling them exactly what you need.
+In fact, many people will appreciate it if you tell them exactly what you need.

 Your baby when you’re 24 weeks pregnant

-- measures about 21 cm in length, and weighs about 630 gm
+- measures about 21 cm in length and weighs about 630 g

 - still looks thin, because the ‘fattening up’ process hasn’t really started